transcodeninja/livepeer-exporter/README.md

 **GaugeVec metrics:**

-- `LPT_price`: This metric represents the current price of the LPT token.
-This GaugeVec includes the label `currency`, representing the currency of the price (e.g., `USD`, `EUR`, etc.)
+- `LPT_price`: This metric denotes the present value of the LPT token.
+It incorporates the `currency` label to denote the used currency (e.g., `USD`, `EUR`, etc.).
-- `ETH_price`: This metric represents the current price of Ethereum.
-This GaugeVec includes the label `currency`, representing the currency of the price (e.g., `USD`, `EUR`, etc.)
+- `ETH_price`: This metric denotes the current price of Ethereum.
+It incorporates the `currency` label to denote the used currency (e.g., `USD`, `EUR`, etc.).

 ### orch_delegators_exporter

 The `orch_delegators_exporter` fetches metrics about the delegators of the set Livepeer orchestrator from the [Livepeer subgraph](https://api.thegraph.com/subgraphs/name/livepeer/arbitrum-one/graphql) endpoint.
-These metrics provide insights into the number and behaviour of the delegators that stake with the orchestrator, including the total number of delegators, the bonded amount of each delegator, the start round, and the fees collected by each delegator.
+These metrics provide insights into the number and behaviour of the delegators that stake with the orchestrator.
 They include:

 **Gauge metrics:**

 - `livepeer_orch_delegator_count`: This metric represents the total number of delegators that stake with the Livepeer orchestrator.
-It can be used to monitor the popularity and trustworthiness of the orchestrator.

 **GaugeVec metrics:**

-- `livepeer_orch_delegator_bonded_amount`: This metric represents the bonded amount of each delegator address.
-It can be used to understand the distribution of stakes among delegators.
-This GaugeVec includes the label `id`, representing the delegator's address.
+- `livepeer_orch_delegator_bonded_amount`: This metric represents the bonded amount associated with each delegator.
+It includes the `id` label representing the delegator address.
 - `livepeer_orch_delegator_start_round`: This metric represents the start round for each delegator.
-It can be used to track the longevity and loyalty of delegators.
-This GaugeVec includes the label `id`, representing the delegator's address.
+It includes the `id` label representing the delegator's address.
 - `livepeer_orch_delegator_collected_fees`: This metric represents the fees collected by each delegator.
-It can be used to track the earnings of delegators from fees.
-This GaugeVec includes the label `id`, representing the delegator's address.
+It includes the `id` label representing the delegator address.

 ### orch_info_exporter